What is Hypochondria and How to Get Help?

 • Repetitive checking of the body for symptoms of an alleged medical condition.

-• Excessive health-related behaviors — repeatedly checking body temperature, researching symptoms and checking body for signs of illness — or abnormal avoidance — avoiding scheduled doctors’ appointments or the need to make them, and hospitals.
+• Excessive health-related behaviors — repeatedly checking body temperature, researching symptoms and checking body for signs of illness — or abnormal avoidance of medical care — avoiding scheduled doctors’ appointments or the need to make them, and hospitals.

 • Multiple medical tests, often for the same alleged condition.

 Fortunately, several treatment options are available for people with hypochondria and other forms of health anxiety.
 Because of their many similarities, the same techniques that are effective in treating OCD are also employed in the treatment of hypochondria.
-Below are two examples that are available to hypochondriacs that should be researched further, with the help of professionals, before proceeding.
+Below are some examples that are available to people with hypochondria that should be researched further, with the help of a mental health professional, before proceeding.

 Hypochondria is a psychological problem, even if legitimate physical symptoms exist.
 Because of this, psychotherapy in a number of forms — cognitive therapy, behavior therapy, or stress management — can be beneficial.